grum-tez/archetype-docs/src/components/desc/asset_value_desc.md

 Type of an asset value generated from asset declaration.
-An asset record provides all asset fields but the asset identifier field(s).
+An asset value is a record that provides all asset fields but the asset identifier field(s).

 Consider for example the following asset declaration:
 ```archetype